sql9/linux-router/Readme.md

   --ht_capab <HT>         HT capabilities (default: [HT40+])
-  --vht_capab <VHT>       VHT capabilities --no-haveged            Do not run 'haveged' automatically when needed --fix-unmanaged         If NetworkManager shows your interface as unmanaged after you
+  --vht_capab <VHT>       VHT capabilities --no-haveged            Do not run 'haveged' automatically when needed
-                          close lnxrouter, then use this option to switch your interface back to managed

  Instance managing:
   --daemon                Run lnxrouter in the background